 If you aren’t the photographer, do you have permission to share these images?
 Here at The Celebration Society, we’re big proponents of individual vendors and venues taking initiative to get their work/space featured.
 While ambition is an applaudable trait, under no circumstances should a venue, planner, florist, (etc.) submit an event or styled shoot without prior approval from the photographer.
 The images belong to the photographer, and the photographer alone!

 Is this a real wedding, styled wedding shoot, real party, or styled party shoot?
 While we’re lovers of all occasions, The Celebration Society only features these types of events.
-Engagement sessions, morning-after shoots, boudoir sessions and bridal sessions are not fit for any sort of publication at The Celebration Society.
+Morning-after shoots, boudoir sessions and bridal sessions are not typically fit for publications at The Celebration Society.

 If this is a kid’s party, do you have the consent from every photographed child’s parent for publication?
 Moms and dads, you know how important this one is!
 Some parents are not comfortable with pictures of their child being shared by medias.
 This is a valid concern!
 If there are any children who are restricted from their photograph being shared, be sure to remove any image their faces are in from your submission gallery.
 While some states have different laws in relation to media’s editorial use of photographs containing children, we here at The Celebration Society support the respect of parents’ intentions for their children first and foremost.